Menu

 Ramiro in RJ

 Ramiro's interest in Study Abroad sparked from his desire to someday visit the Amazon rainforest after learning about its significance to global climate change.
-During college, Ramiro studied Environmental Analysis and Brazilian Portuguese and was able to utilize his studies to participate on an exchange program to Boa Vista, Brazil.
+Ramiro studied Environmental Analysis and Brazilian Portuguese as an undergraduate and participated on an exchange program to Boa Vista, Brazil.
 This experience was so influential that Ramiro further pursued his academic interests through an independent research study in Brazil funded by a Fulbright Research Grant in 2019.
 His Fulbright allowed him to become deeply immersed in Brazilian culture and sharpen his awareness on global affairs.
-He soon after continued his travels to Uruguay, Argentina, and Chile before facing major travel restrictions due to outbreak of COVID-19.
 Today Ramiro is excited to encourage all students to expand their horizons through intercultural understanding by studying abroad.

 Ramiro is a current Mt.
 SAC student completing prerequisite classes for graduate school.
-He aims to earn admissions to a Masters program in environmental policy.
 Outside of Mt.
-SAC, Ramiro enjoys staying active.
-He is currently training for his 6th marathon and plays in a community basketball league.
-Ramiro is also an avid gardener and often volunteers at his hometown community garden.
+SAC, Ramiro enjoys staying active through running, swimming and playing basketball.
+He is currently training for his 7th marathon and enjoys relaxing by gardening and spending time with his pets.

 John Morris